Not everyone can get a regular home loan. For some, ‘low doc home loans’ are the best available option.

 Who are low doc home loans for?

-Low doc home loans are special lending products for those who might struggle to gather the usual documentation needed to apply for a home loan, such as:
+Low doc home loans are special lending products for those who might struggle to provide the standard proof of income documentation needed to apply for a home loan, such as:

 What documents do you need to apply for a low doc home loan?